manwaring/serverless-plugin-iam-checker/README.md

 ## Setup and configuration

-Rules are configured separately for actions and resources because of the frequently dynamic nature of resource references (actions are rarely if ever dynamic).
-If the actions or resources configurations (or both) aren't found in environment variables or the `serverless.yml` custom config section then this plugin will default to the configurations specified in the tables below.
+Rules are configured separately for actions and resources because of the frequently dynamic nature of resource references, whereas actions are rarely if ever dynamic.
+If the actions or resources configurations (or both) aren't found in environment variables or the `serverless.yml` custom config section then this plugin will use to the default configurations specified in the tables below.

-If configuration values are found in both environment variables and `serverless.yml` the plugin will use the environment variable values - this is done to help ensure security compliance in build/test/deploy pipelines where developers generally don't have access to underlying environoment variables (as opposed to `serverless.yml`, which they typically have unlimited access to modify)
+If configuration values are found in both environment variables and `serverless.yml` the plugin will use the environment variable values - this is done to help ensure security compliance in build/test/deploy pipelines where developers generally don't have access to underlying environoment variables (as opposed to `serverless.yml`, which they typically have unlimited access to modify).

 ### Actions